bgfernandes/typescript-nodejs-mvc-template/README.md

 Run tests:
 1. Run `npm test`.

-## Building for deployment
+## Running in production
-To build, run `npm run build-prod`, the output will be in the `dist` folder.
-Run the server in production environment with `NODE_ENV=production node dist/server.js`.
+Run the server in production environment with `npm run start-prod`.